hasindu2008/f5c/_docs/hdf5-performance.md

 }
 ```

-This shows pretty clearly that libhdf5 is a bottleneck here.
-But we still have
-to show that the disk is capable of reading a file at a higher speed to prove
-that the HDF5 library has a slow file IO operation procedure.
-In the chr22_meth_example
-test set, there are 2.3GB of fast5 files, which takes the HDF5 library a total of
-167 seconds to open and read.
-This means that the load speed is 14.103 MB/s.
-To
+In the chr22_meth_example test set, there are 2.3GB of fast5 files, which takes the HDF5 library a total of 167 seconds to open and read.
+This means that the average load speed is 14.103 MB/s - probably a lot of random accesses to the disk.

-find out the file reading speed of the disk, we used `dd` to generate a big
+What if the fast5 files could be sequentially accessed?
+To find out the file reading speed of the disk, we used `dd` to generate a big
 random file and `cat` it to find out the read time:

 ```console